soldair/node-walkdir/readme.md

 ###targetdirectory
 fired for the stat of the path you provided as the first argument. is is only fired if it is a directory.

+###end
+fired when the entire tree has been read and emitted.

 ## error events
 error type events are emitted with (path,error). error being the error object returned from an fs call or other opperation.